taytorious/resource-tester/README.md

       "targets": [              // page metrics to target

         {
-          "name": "",           // Name is any of the supported browser events.
+          "name": "",           // Name is any of the supported page metrics.
 See below.
           "title": ""           // Event display name on the graph }
       ],